How to Eurail

 The Eurail Global Pass: travel Europe by train.
 Buy your official Eurail Pass online.
 Get free help from our big community to plan your tour.

-You can travel the following countries with an Eurail Global Pass: Austria, Belgium, Bulgaria, Croatia, Czech Republic, Denmark, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Luxembourg, Monaco, Montenegro, Netherlands, Norway, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden, Switzerland, Turkey
+You can travel the following countries with an Eurail Global Pass: Austria, Belgium, Bulgaria, Croatia, Czech Republic, Denmark, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Luxembourg, Monaco, Montenegro, Netherlands, Norway, Poland, Portugal, Romania, Serbia, Slovakia, Slovenia, Spain, Sweden, Switzerland, Turkey

 The Eurail Select Pass.
 Travel Europe by train and select two, three or four bordering countries.
 Get free help in our big community!